U.S. military offers J&J vaccines for South Korean troops

-The U.S. military has offered to provide some Johnson & Johnson's (J&J) (JNJ.N) coronavirus vaccines for South Korean troops, the defence ministry said on Monday, as South Korea struggles with a shortage of COVID-19 shots.
+SEOUL (Reuters) - The U.S. military has offered to provide some Johnson & Johnson’s (J&J) coronavirus vaccines for South Korean troops, the defence ministry said on Monday, as South Korea struggles with a shortage of COVID-19 shots.

 South Korea’s Yonhap news agency reported that U.S. Forces Korea (USFK) had offered to give 13,000 doses of J&J’s vaccine, citing unidentified government sources.